 Step 2: Ask questions

-In order to grow her online sales by 30 percent this month, Meghan needs to consider questions related to her sales funnel.
+In order to grow her online reservations by 30 percent this month, Meghan needs to consider questions related to her sales funnel.
 She may ask several questions related to each stage of the sales funnel:

-Reach (How consumers find Meghan)
+Reach (How consumers find Meghan):